NYULibraries/at-do-cleanup/README.md

 # at-do-cleanup

 ## Overview
-This code is used to clean up dead Digital Objects from Archivist
+This code is used to clean up duplicate `DigitalObjects` from Archivist's Toolkit databases.
-Toolkit databases.

 ## Status
-#### In Development
+#### IN DEVELOPMENT

 ## Overview